Reuvenspitz/Sentiment-Analysis-Project/README.md

 ##  Results Summary

 The following tables provide a detailed breakdown of the model performance on each dataset.

+**To ensure a fair and reproducible comparison, all models were trained and evaluated on the exact same data splits.
+All random processes (e.g., data splitting, model initializations) were controlled by a fixed random seed, which is defined globally in the `src/config.py` file.**

 ---